lorestew/AgAID-2023-AgAthon-Labor-Challenge/README.md

 - MinneApple: A Benchmark Dataset for Apple Detection and Segmentation - https://conservancy.umn.edu/handle/11299/206575

 # Example
+In the first image the masks were drawn over the test image using GIMP.
+The second image is the image used to test.
 <p align="left">
     <img width="45%" src="examples/test7.png" style="max-width:50%;"></a>
     <img width="50%" src="examples/Figure_7.png" style="max-width:20%;"></a>